IbrahimAli-git/SAD-ADR-Assessment/Choosing-a-Prototyping-tool/index.md

 # Lightweight ADR

 # Title
-Use Figma for creating a high fidelity wireframe.
+Employing Figma as a design tool for creating my proof of concept.

 ## Status
 Accepted.

 ## Context
-I needed a tool for creating a clickable wireframe that would act as a proof of concept.
+As a result of choosing to create a wireframe for my proof of concept, instead of developing a prototype application using code, I needed to choose a suitable design tool which would best support me.
+There are a number of different options available which I will list below which were available to me before choosing one.
+These included:

+1. Figma
+2. Adobe XD
+3. LucidChart
+4. MockFlow

 ## Decision
-I decided to use Figma because it is easy to use and free for students.
+I decided to use Figma as my wireframing tool for creating my proof of concept.

+## Rationale
+This decision was based on a number of factors including:
+1. Pricing.
+Figma is free to use with limited features and

 ## Consequences
-Can create a high fidelity prototype.
+This will allow The main conseuqence of using